Alti-HW/UserManagementService/UsersAPI.md

 # User API

 ## Overview
-The **UsersController** manages user-related operations within the User Management API.
+The **Users API** manages user-related operations within the User Management API.
 It provides endpoints for creating, retrieving, updating, and deleting user records, as well as inviting new users.
 All endpoints require authentication.

 ### Key Features:
 - Retrieve a list of users with filtering options